 - Work on becoming a person who is less focused on “stuff.”

-- Find your strengths and master something you love.
-Mastery and the discipline you gain from working on something for a while, make you feel capable and less preoccupied with surface qualities.
+- Master something you love — even if it’s ping pong.
+Mastery and the discipline you gain from working on something for a while, make you feel more capable and that confidence is transferable.

 - Appreciate what you have.
-We’re usually comparing our weaknesses to other people’s best, but to someone less fortunate, you have the life and things they’d gladly trade.
+We’re usually comparing our worst to other people’s best, but to someone less fortunate, you have the life and things they’d gladly trade.

 - Become aware of when you’re comparing.
 We’re usually doing this unconsciously but by being aware, we can catch these thoughts and reframe them.